Living with EoE

 Our goal is for you or your loved one to get the most out of your visit to the doctor.
 Fill out our personalized discussion guide to help yourself have a productive conversation during your next visit.

-THE FIRST AND ONLY FDA-APPROVED
+THE FIRST FDA-APPROVED

-TREATMENT OPTION
+TREATMENT OPTION OF ITS KIND

 Read about the benefits and risks of DUPIXENT, how DUPIXENT performed in clinical trials, and much more.